-Anna Mikulska, Ph.D., is a nonresident fellow in energy studies for the Center for Energy Studies at Rice University's Baker Institute for Public Policy.
+Anna Mikulska, Ph.D., is a fellow in energy studies at the Center for Energy Studies at Rice University's Baker Institute for Public Policy.
 Her research focuses on the geopolitics of natural gas within the EU, former Soviet Bloc and Russia.
 Her current interests include the potential use of natural gas as a geoeconomic tool and investigating ways to leverage U.S. LNG exports to bolster European energy security.
 Mikulska is a senior fellow at University of Pennsylvania’s Kleinman Center for Energy Policy, where she teaches graduate-level seminars on energy policy and geopolitics of energy.
 She is also a fellow at the Foreign Policy Research Institute and sits on the editorial board of the Adam Mickiewicz University Law Review.
 Mikulska speaks Polish, English, German, Farsi and Russian.
 She received a law degree from Adam Mickiewicz University, a master’s degree in international relations from the University of Windsor in Canada, and a Ph.D. in political science from the University of Houston.

 Contact her at firstname.lastname@example.org or (713) 348-2683.

-- "Outlook 2023: America's Role in Global Gas Security" in Petroleum Economist.
-Nov.
-23, 2022.
+- "Outlook 2023: America's Role in Global Gas Security," Petroleum Economist, November 23, 2022.